rogerdelima62093-rm/rogerdelima62093-rm/README.md

 -->

 ### About Me
-- 💻 Software Developer with 10+ years of industry experience
+- 💻 Software Developer with 10+ years of experience
-- 🌐 Experienced in Web Application Development using modern frameworks and methodologies
+- 🌐 Experienced in web application development using modern frameworks
 - 🚀 Skilled in designing, developing, and maintaining scalable applications
-- 🤝 Passionate about collaboration, mentoring, and sharing knowledge with technical and non-technical teams
+- 🤝 Passionate about mentoring and sharing knowledge
-- 🌱 Continuously learning new technologies and improving development workflows
+- 🌱 Continuously learning new technologies
 - 😄 Pronouns: He/Him

 ---